Membership Inference Attacks on Tokenizers of Large Language Models: Attack Methodology

 where $\Pr\left(t_i \mid \mathcal{V}_\text{target}\right)$ is the frequency of token $t_i$ appearing in the training data $\mathcal{D}_\textup{mem}$ associated with the vocabulary $\mathcal{V}_\text{target}$.
 Ideally, this probability is computed as:

 \end{definition}

 RTF-SI evaluates whether it is necessary to include dataset $D$ in the training data for constructing the target vocabulary, $\mathcal{V}_\text{target}$.
-Building on the classic TF-IDF definition~\cite{ramos2003using,aizawa2003information,sparck1972statistical}, RTF-SI modifies the normalization used in the TF component~\cite{qaiser2018text}.
+Building on the classic TF-IDF definition~\cite{ramos2003using,aizawa2003information,sparck1972statistical}, RTF-SI modifies the normalization used in the TF component.
 A high RTF-SI for the target dataset $D$ suggests that: \ding{182} Token $t_i$ is with high self-information, \ie it appears infrequently in the training data of the target tokenizer. \ding{183} Dataset $D$ contributes the majority of token $t_i$'s relative frequency in the underlying distribution $\mathbb{D}$.
 As a result, the absence of dataset $D$ may significantly affect some merged tokens in vocabulary $\mathcal{V}_\text{target}$, indicating that $D\in\mathcal{D}_\textup{mem}$.

 \mypara{Frequency Estimation} In practical implementation, an adversary can estimate the RTF component using auxiliary datasets $\mathcal{D}_{\text{aux}}\gets\mathbb{D}$.
 However, the SI component is not directly observable, as the frequency $\Pr\left(t_i \mid \mathcal{V}_\text{target}\right)$ in the training data is not available.
-To estimate this, we draw on the power law~\cite{clauset2009power}, which has been widely applied to approximate word frequency~\cite{piantadosi2014zipf,gabaix1999zipf}.
+To estimate this, we draw on the power law~\cite{clauset2009power}, which has been widely applied to approximate word frequency.
 According to the power law, when a list of measured values exceeding a threshold $x_\textup{min}\in \mathbb{Z}_{> 0}$ is sorted in decreasing order, the $n$-th value is approximately proportional to $1/n^\alpha$, where $\alpha\in\mathbb{R}_{> 0}$ is a constant.
 As shown in Figure~\ref{fig: merge}, there is a power-law relationship between token merge order and frequency.
 For rigorous verification, we fit the frequency $\Pr\left(t_i \mid \mathcal{V}_\text{target}\right)$ in a power-law distribution~\cite{clauset2009power}:

 The estimation results in Table~\ref{fit powerlaw} show a small standard error between the estimated and actual values, which supports using the power law to approximate the value $\Pr\left(t_i \mid \mathcal{V}\right)$ in the SI component.
-Given this, RTF-SI can also be computed as:
+Given this, RTF-SI can also be computed as: \begin{theorem}[\textbf{RTF-SI under the Power Law}] Under the power-law distribution~\textup{\cite{clauset2009power}}, the frequency $\Pr(t_i \mid \mathcal{V}_\text{target})$ of a token $t_i \in \mathcal{V}_\text{target}$ is proportional to $1/i^\alpha$: